 I don’t especially love to run but I love a challenge .
 I am not competitive.
 I have no desire to be the best.
 Just the best me.
 I like to push my boundaries and challenge my body to achieve what might seem a little crazy to others.

 I know for example, that my body finished a mountain marathon whilst pregnant.
 I know that my body got me around 42km of hot vineyards.
 I know that my body took me 26.2 miles around Blackpool even when they hadn’t any water stations.
 I know that my body can run a marathon 9 months after having my fourth baby with no training and recover in 24 hours.

 I wonder what else it can do?

-There are endless articles on line with running tips and ideas of how to get started.
+There are endless articles on line with running tips and ideas of how to get started and what running accessories you need.
 I read many to begin with, but when you are a busy mum most of that goes out of the window.

 I don’t have several hours free a week to join a running club or a fellow mummy runner.
 I don’t get the opportunity to do the magic x number of miles each week.

 I do however have lots of stairs I can run up and down, a driveway perfect for shuttle runs and 4 little people to chase after or take with me.
 If I said “I don’t have time” then I’d be saying that for a long time to come.
 If I said “I don’t have the opportunity” then again I’d be saying that for a long time.
 I have to look at the resources I have: a garden; a pushchair; a baby carrier; a DVD player and some fitness DVDs; monkey bars; stairs etc and work out how I can get fit whilst doing everything else.
 There are some great ideas over at Kiddicare of how you can get fit whilst taking care of the children.